johnbayko/hicp/docs/hicp.rst

   A: Binary messages still need martialling and byte re-ordering, the difference isn't that great.
 I also think there are advantages to having a human-readable message format.

+  Also when I started, there was no standard binary format available.
+There is now, but I still think it's not worth the complexity.

   Q: Binary data in a header value isn't human-readable.